dragoncoder047/thuepaste/README.md

     a --> c --> d --> c
     a --> b --> HALT
     aa --> ab --> aab
-    aa --> ac --> ad --> ac --> aac
+    aa --> ac --> ad --> ac --> aac --> aab
-    ad --> aad
+    ad --> aad --> aab
     aa --> ba --> baa
-    aa --> ca --> da --> ca --> caa
+    aa --> ca --> da --> ca --> caa --> daa --> baa
-    da --> daa --> dab --> dbb --> cbb --> dbb
+    da --> daa --> dab --> dbb --> cbb --> dbb --> bbb
     aaa --> aab --> aaab
     aaa --> aac --> aad --> aac --> aaac
     aaa --> aba --> aaba --> abba
     aba --> abb --> bbb --> HALT
     aba --> abaa --> bbaa --> bbaaa --> bbbaa --> bbbba --> bbbbb --> HALT
     aaa --> aca --> ada --> aca --> acc --> acd --> add --> adc --> add --> acd --> acc
+    ada --> aba
+    acd --> acb
+    aada --> aaba
+    adaa --> abaa
     acc --> adc --> acc
     ada --> aada --> aaca --> aada
     ada --> adaa --> acaa --> adaa
-    ada --> adb --> bdb --> bcb --> bdb
+    ada --> adb --> bdb --> bcb --> bdb --> bbb
     ada --> bda --> bdb
 ```

-I didn't bother to do any more once it got more than one screen tall!
+I didn't bother to draw any more once it got more than one screen tall!

-So long as the `a::=c` rule is not applied (which would lead to the c-d-c-d loop), it can still halt, but it can also still balloon out to infinity.
+Of course, because the c-d-c-d loop can halt, the entire program can still halt, but it can also still balloon out to infinity with the `a`s.
 But the computer needs to figure out that - this is where the self-applicable property of `a::=aa` comes into play here.
-Avoiding that rule results in finding the c-d-c-d loops faster and determining it won't halt.
+Avoiding that rule results in finding the c-d-c-d loops faster and determining it is unlikely to halt.

 Now what?